-Honored as a Chambers USA Band 1-ranked E-Discovery attorney, Shannon is also recognized as a "Rising Star" by Illinois Super Lawyers and Massachusetts Super Lawyers.
+Honored as a Chambers Band 1-ranked E-Discovery attorney, Shannon is also recognized as a "Rising Star" by Illinois Super Lawyers and Massachusetts Super Lawyers.
 Shannon's practice is built upon her complex commercial litigation experience.
 In addition to working extensively on electronic discovery, she has litigated cases in state and federal courts across the country.

 E-Discovery Representative Work